asc-csa/ckanext-asc-csa/installation guide/installation guide_en.md

 *Note: it is a good idea to install datapusher in a different environment (virtual or otherwise) than the one you used for CKAN.
 This is because they require different versions of various python libraries.
 If you install the datapusher requirements in your CKAN directory, you will probably temporarily break your CKAN installation.
 If you have done this, do not fret - it is an easy fix.
 Just reinstall your CKAN requirements.txt in that virtual environment and restart the datapusher setup process in a different environment.

 ##  Deploying a Source Install
-After installing source follow this guide to deploy it to a production server.
+After installing source, follow this guide to deploy it to a production server.
 [https://docs.ckan.org/en/2.9/maintaining/installing/deployment.html](https://docs.ckan.org/en/2.9/maintaining/installing/deployment.html)

 Notes: